-The scope of this TOE covers the entire products as sold to users that are equipped with FCU that provides Fax Function, the Printer Unit that provides Printer Function, and the Scanner Unit that provides Scanner Function to the MFP.
-There are MFPs that include the FCU, the Printer Unit, and the Scanner Unit as standard features or optional features.
-If they are included as optional features, tThe developer installs the FCU them on the MFP in the user's environment.
+The scope of this TOE covers the entire products as sold to users that are equipped with FCU that provides Fax Function to the MFP.
+There are MFPs that include the FCU as a standard feature or an optional feature.
+If the FCU is included as the optional feature, the developer installs the FCU on the MFP in the user's environment.
 Following performance check(s), the MFP as the TOE is delivered to the user.